This post may contain affiliate links. Please read our full Disclosure Policy.

 Red or Purple Cabbage

-This type of cabbage yields beautiful shade of blue eggs.
+This type of cabbage produces a beautiful shade of blue eggs.

 - Add one cup of chopped red cabbage to four cups of water and begin to boil.